Trends in Business Continuity and the Impact on HR Leaders

 Historically, companies were able to target this information simply by office location.
 Now with employees working in distributed geographies, it's more important than ever to be able to communicate with them if they are in harm's way or with special instructions based on team, department, or general geography; and on any device no matter where they are located.

-The World Economic Forum estimates that more than 50% of all employees will require significant reskilling by 2022, and that's not considering the economic disruption caused by the pandemic.
+Reskilling is a hot topic.
 It's no surprise that employees' current skills are losing relevance.
 Being proficient with technology doesn't apply exclusively to the IT department.
 Employees across various teams need to be up to date with the latest technological developments in their specialty to do their jobs more efficiently and stay productive.
 And even if the employee's current skill set is sufficient, the role itself may need to be updated to address a change in industry practices, legislation, and working methods.
 Training and reskilling your workforce also includes focusing on soft skills.
 Organisations are more reliant on software and automation, and essential interpersonal skills such as communication, networking, critical thinking, and problem solving can take a hit.